GoodComms/goodcomms/docs/GETTING_STARTED.md

 - **Type**: Toggle **Text**, **Voice**, or both independently.
 A channel can support simultaneous text and voice.
 - **Private**: Hides the channel from everyone except roles you explicitly grant access to.
-- **⚠️ Limitation**: Channel names, types, and positions cannot be changed after creation in this release.
-Plan your structure before creating.
+- **⚠️ Limitation**: A channel's privacy (Public vs. Private) cannot be changed after creation.
+If you need to change it, delete the channel and create a new one.
+Name, description, type (text/voice), and position can all be changed after creation.

 ### Setting Up Roles